 Get plenty of exercise

-Exercise is one of the main ways of keeping your heart and lungs healthy - the vital organs which provides your brain with the oxygen it needs to function effectively.
+Exercise is one of the primary ways to keep your heart and lungs healthy - the vital organs that provide your brain with the oxygen it needs to function effectively.
 Between lectures and study periods, try to fill in your free time with around 30 minutes of exercise a day.
 This could simply be walking around campus or using the stairs instead of the lift.

-It is most likely that your university has appropriate facilities such as a gym, complete with all the exercise you would expect such as treadmills, rowing machines, exercise bikes and plenty of free weights and weight lifting apparatus.
+It is most likely that your university has appropriate facilities, such as a gym, complete with all the exercise equipment you would expect, including treadmills, rowing machines, exercise bikes, and plenty of free weights and weightlifting apparatus.

 In many cases, you can use your student identification to get a discount on gym memberships and sporting equipment, meaning you can save money while staying healthy.